-Access the fall 2016 course schedule to view the course offerings.
+Access the spring 2017 course schedule to view the course offerings.

 Information About Enrolling in Classes